This page may contain affiliate links. Read my full disclosure here.

 Jen was brave enough to examine the deepest, most painful parts of her life, and willing to expose those wounds in order to heal.
 And in time, her relationship with food healed as well.

-If you are ready to take the plunge, to re-examine your life to find out what is holding you back from living a truly meaningful happy & healthy lifestyle, The School of Health & Happiness is waiting for you.
+If you are ready to take the plunge, to re-examine your life to find out what is holding you back from living a truly meaningful happy & healthy lifestyle, holistic health counseling is waiting for you.

-I believe that you can find freedom from food, and I believe that you deserve a life free from guilt, stress and regret.
+I believe that you can find freedom from food, and I believe that you deserve a life free from guilt, stress,

 Here’s to getting health, and staying happy, together.